Friedrich August von Kaulbach

-Friedrich August von Kaulbach (2 June 1850 in Munich – 26 July 1920 in Ohlstadt, Germany) was a German portraitist and historical painter.
+Friedrich August von Kaulbach (2 June 1850 – 26 July 1920) was a German portraitist and historical painter.

-Biography

-He was born to a family that included several well known artists and began his studies with his father, Friedrich Kaulbach.
-He then attended the Academy of Fine Arts, Nuremberg, where he studied with August von Kreling and Karl Raupp.
-He transferred to the Academy of Fine Arts, Munich, in 1871 and worked with Wilhelm von Diez.
-In 1883, he became a teacher there himself.

-Along with Franz von Lenbach and Franz von Stuck, he was known as one of the "Malerfürsten" (painter princes) and was one of the highest paid portrait painters in Germany.
+Along with Franz von Lenbach and Franz von Stuck, he was known as one of the "Malerfürsten" (Enghlish: painter princes) and was one of the highest paid portrait painters in Germany.
 His works were commissioned by the uppermost social circles there and in America.
-His painting, "Children's Carnival" (the five children of mathematician Alfred Pringsheim), shows Katia Pringsheim (far left), who would later marry the writer, Thomas Mann.
-Several stays in Paris followed.
-In 1886, he was appointed Director of the Munich Academy and was ennobled.
-He was also a member of the Prussian Academy of Art in Berlin.